Hallelujah78/crossword-app/MentalModel.md

 - some functions are not pure, they mutate params
     - harder to test
     - hidden mutation
-- duplicate functions where an extra param in one function with an extra boolean param would have sufficied, example:
+- duplicate functions where an extra param in one function with an extra param would have sufficied, example:
     - getItems(currentItem) - exclude current item
     - getAllItems(currentItem) - include currentItem
     - versus: getItems(currentItem, includeCurrent: Boolean) - or someting similar